zishan/sre-exercise/README.md

 ## Double Extra Credit
   * Enable us to load your application in our browser
+  * Enable us to view pod CPU and RAM usage in New Relic

 ## Submission
 Once the exercise is completed, the candidate must do the following: